tjb-webcomponents/html-template-string/README.md

   (as SVG, fragment, regular Dom, what ever you like).
 - Fast
 - Dead simple easy to use

+## Why?

+When working with WebComponents you’ll find yourself creating a lot of HTML inside JavaScript.
+Usually you’ll use `document.createElement('div')` or the like.
+Which is a pain in the ass to write but even more painful to read!
+So various brilliant people came up with a template string or jsx method to do so.
+Those other libraries are huge in size and complicated.
+Tonis and I believe that there is a benefit in using our tiny html helper tool.
+For instance most tools does not allow you to bind events to dom elements inline.
+Also, often they don’t allow you to create document fragments or the output might not be the same as your input.
+After working on `kelbas` Tonis and I had different believes in how the engine should work in future so we split up and are following our own way on our own.
+You’re welcome to do the same, just copy this project and make it work for you or contribute.
+That is the power of open source.
+Have a look at the code, its in fact only one file with ~100 lines of code.
+It’s nothing new, it’s nothing fancy, it’s just straight up usefull.

 ## How to use